touhid314/Coursera-Downloader/README.md

-# Coursera-Downloader
+# Coursera Full Course Downloader

-A GUI for easy downloading of coursera courses
+A GUI for easy downloading of Coursera courses.

-Site for downloading the windows app: http://coursera-downloader.rf.gd/
+Site for downloading the Windows app: https://coursera-downloader.rf.gd/

 # Description